Hat Creek, How Do I Fish This

 Bring several different flies and their respective stages.
 I have found that downsizing the pattern that the fish have been refusing can work well.
 Use 12ft long leaders with light tippets.
 I’ve gotten away with 5x but have done much better on 6x.

-Most of the creek isn’t very deep however the gradient can change quite quickly.
-I sometimes find myself adding a small splitshot like a #4 or #6 in-between my hopper and dropper to help my dropper sink quicker.
+The best way to nymph Lower Hat Creek is with a hopper dropper rig.
+I prefer a hopper over an indicator because it spooks less fish and is another fly a fish could potentially take.
+Most of the creek isn’t very deep however the gradient can change quickly.
+I sometimes find myself adding a small splitshot like a #4 or #6 in-between my hopper and dropper to help my dropper sink faster.

 How Do I Fish This: Middle Fork Feather River